phoenixframework/phoenix/guides/mix_tasks.md

-mix phx.gen.embedded   # Generates an embedded Ecto schema file mix phx.gen.html       # Generates controller, views, and context for an HTML resource mix phx.gen.json       # Generates controller, views, and context for a JSON resource mix phx.gen.presence   # Generates a Presence tracker mix phx.gen.schema     # Generates an Ecto schema and migration file mix phx.gen.secret     # Generates a secret mix phx.new            # Creates a new Phoenix application mix phx.new.ecto       # Creates a new Ecto project within an umbrella project mix phx.new.web        # Creates a new Phoenix web project within an umbrella project
+mix phx.gen.embedded   # Generates an embedded Ecto schema file mix phx.gen.html       # Generates controller, views, and context for an HTML resource mix phx.gen.json       # Generates controller, views, and context for a JSON resource mix phx.gen.live       # Generates LiveView, templates, and context for a resource mix phx.gen.notifier   # Generates a notifier that delivers emails by default mix phx.gen.presence   # Generates a Presence tracker mix phx.gen.schema     # Generates an Ecto schema and migration file mix phx.gen.secret     # Generates a secret mix phx.gen.socket     # Generates a Phoenix socket handler mix phx.new            # Creates a new Phoenix application mix phx.new.ecto       # Creates a new Ecto project within an umbrella project mix phx.new.web        # Creates a new Phoenix web project within an umbrella project